-As on other platforms, JACK on Windows is a multi-purpose application that connects audio and MIDI using the Windows system drivers… It connects (OUTPUT) to those audio drivers using the PortAudio project (so Jack can connect using dsound, wmme, WDMKS, ASIO, WASAPI, and WaveRT) depending on what the soundcard’s drivers support.
-Currently Jack for Windows only supports 32-bit applications, but a new version is currently being tested that supports both 32-bit and 64-bit audio applications.
-If you are working with 64-bit applications then contact the Jack Developers list for more information.
+As on other platforms, JACK on Windows is a multi-purpose audio server that connects audio and MIDI streams using the Windows system drivers.
+It connects (OUTPUT) to those audio drivers using the PortAudio project (so JACK can connect using dsound, wmme, ASIO, etc) depending on what the soundcard’s drivers support.

-JACK is an Audio API (Application Programming Interface) that can be used natively by audio application developers.
-There are already some existing native JACK for Windows applications (that is audio applications that use the JACK API directly).
-Through the API, Jack for Windows offers native Jack connections (INPUT), and the JackRouter ASIO driver (INPUT) that offers an ASIO linker to the Jack Audio Server.
+JACK provides an Audio, MIDI and transport API (Application Programming Interface) that can be used natively by audio application developers.
+There are already some existing native JACK Windows applications (that is, audio applications that use the JACK API directly).
+Through the API, JACK on Windows offers native JACK connections (INPUT), and the JACK-Router ASIO driver (INPUT) that offers an ASIO linker to the JACK Server.

-So any ASIO application will be able to use the JackRouter ASIO linker to connect to Jack, and Jack can then be used to route that audio to other applications connected to the Jack Audio Server, or out to the system sound device.
+So any ASIO application will be able to use the JACK-Router ASIO driver to connect to JACK, and JACK can then be used to route that audio to other applications connected to the JACK Server, or out to the system sound device.

 - Harisson MixBus

-Jack uses a ‘Server <-> Client’ architecture to supply the audio connection between your sound device and the ASIO application(s).
-When you run Jack PortAudio, this starts the Jack Audio Server.
-Once the Jack Audio Server is running, the JackRouter driver is then able to create connections between clients (ASIO applications) and the Jack Audio Server.
-These connections can be seen in the Jack Control -> Connect Screen.
+JACK uses a ‘Server <-> Client’ architecture to supply the audio connection between your sound device and the ASIO application(s).
+When the JACK Server is running, the JACK-Router driver is then able to create connections between clients (ASIO applications) and the JACK Server.
+These connections can be seen in the QjackCtl -> Graph screen.

-If the Jack Audio Server is not running, then JackRouter will not be available to your ASIO application(s), and an error report may be shown.
+If the JACK Server is not running, then JACK-Router will not be available to your ASIO application(s), and an error report may be shown.